 According to the characters written in certain episodes, Toph is an alternate spelling/pronunciation for either of the Chinese names Tuòfú or Tuofu.
 No word on whether that was the intention from the beginning or if they were just retroactively trying to find characters that fit.
 The Other Wiki says that Toph's name actually means 'supported Lotus' in Mandarin.
 Her mother's name is Poppy however.

 Azula's name looks Japanese, except for the fact that it contains the letter 'l'.
 Her name was originally to be "Zula" (to mirror Zuko), but was changed to Azula to capture the Spanish word Azul (blue) and create a Meaningful Name for the girl slinging blue fire around, albeit one which is left-field in a world that is obviously South and East Asian-themed.
-Alternative, in keeping to the Japanese language, you can use the r/l switch and get yet another Meaningful Name for "blue".
+Alternatively, in keeping to the Japanese language, you can use the r/l switch and get yet another Meaningful Name for "blue".

 It would seem that Azula was named after her grandfather Azulon, who is named after Azulong, or The Azure Dragon of the East, a Chinese constellation symbol.